Far-right politics in Serbia: Serbian Radical Party

-Often described as the most important far-right party in Serbia, Serbian Radical Party (SRS) was founded in 1991, and has been led by Vojislav Šešelj since then.
+Often described as the most prominent far-right party in Serbia, the Serbian Radical Party (SRS) was founded in 1991 and has been led by Vojislav Šešelj since its foundation.
 SRS supported Milošević and his SPS in the first half of the 1990s, since Milošević had contributed to the mass support that SRS received due to media control.
 It also briefly served in opposition, but it again cooperated with SPS during the "war government".
 Members of SRS were involved in paramilitary activities during the Yugoslav Wars. Šešelj was convicted of war crimes by the International Criminal Tribunal for the former Yugoslavia (ICTY) in 2003, and later that year, after campaigning on an anti-corruption platform, it placed first in the 2003 parliamentary election, but it did not join the government.
-Tomislav Nikolić and Aleksandar Vučić gradually moderate the image of the party, although in 2008 they had split from SRS to form the SNS.
+Tomislav Nikolić and Aleksandar Vučić gradually moderated the image of the party, although in 2008 they had split from SRS to form the SNS.
 In comparison with SRS, SNS has been supportive of accession of Serbia to the European Union.
 SRS dropped out of the parliament in 2012, although it returned in 2016 after Šešelj was permitted to come back to Serbia.
 In the 2020 election and afterwards, it did not receive enough votes to cross the electoral threshold.

-An ultranationalist party, it was described as also described as neo-fascist during the 1990s and early 2000s.
+An ultranationalist party, it was also described as neo-fascist during the 1990s.
 Observers had also described it as quasi-fascist.
 SRS is a major proponent of Greater Serbia, an irredentist concept that would include parts of Bosnia and Herzegovina, Croatia, Montenegro, and Kosovo.
 A populist party, it opposes Serbia joining the European Union and promotes closer ties with Russia.
 It is socially conservative and is in favour of welfare chauvinism.
 SRS was previously supported by far-right skinheads, although they terminated their support following Šešelj's refusal to support them after the murder of a Romani child in 1999.

 Serbian Radical Party has local branches in Bosnia and Herzegovina, Montenegro, and North Macedonia.
 It was also the guest of Vladimir Zhirinovsky, leader of the Liberal Democratic Party of Russia.